ldalrymple1/project-04/README.md

 Aimed at art enthusiasts, Exposure is a full-stack React and Python web app that it allows users to browse upcoming art exhibitions in London.

+## Brief

+This was my final project at GA.
+We were given the option to either work in a group or individually.
+Following the third project which was group, I decided to do it individually so that I could use the opportunity as a means to test my own learning and showcase my abilities.
+Working individually with just one week I had to decide which features were core MVP and which ones I would have to cut for the deadline, and add further on down the line.

+## Deployment

+This web app is deployed on Heroku and it can be found here: https://exposure-to-art.herokuapp.com

 ## Built With

 1. HTML5